mvolkmann/blog/src/smalltalk.md

 This is useful in sitations where the message to send needs to be determined at run-time.

-Another more verbose alternative it to use the `MessageSend` class.
+Another alternative it to use the `MessageSend` class.
+The class methods `:receiver:selector`, `:receiver:selector:argument:`, and
+`:receiver:selector:arguments:` return an object that describes a message send.
+The object can be passed around and the actual send can be triggered later.

 For example, the following sets of expressions are equivalent: